socotecio/django-socio-grpc/docs/how-to/grpc-web.rst

 However, there are some details that can be confusing:

-* You need to use the `createGrpcWebTransport` protocol. `Example <https://connectrpc.com/docs/web/choosing-a-protocol>`__
+* You need to use the ``createGrpcWebTransport`` protocol. `Example <https://connectrpc.com/docs/web/choosing-a-protocol>`__
-* If the proto was generated by DSG, then the `_connect.js` file exports the Service name with Controller instead of Service name.
-In the BUF doc, ElizaService should have been ElizaController.
+* If the proto was generated by DSG, then the ``_connect.js`` file exports the Service name with Controller instead of Service name.
+In the BUF doc, ``ElizaService`` should have been ``ElizaController``.
-* If API fields use snake_case, they should be set and get by camelCase when using the `createGrpcWebTransport` as grpc-web automatically converts fields.
+* If API fields use snake_case, they should be set and get by camelCase when using the ``createGrpcWebTransport`` as grpc-web automatically converts fields.

-See `our DSG example for a more explicit example <https://github.com/socotecio/django-socio-grpc-example/src/components/APIExample.vue>`_.
+See `our DSG example for a more explicit example <https://github.com/socotecio/django-socio-grpc-example/blob/main/frontend/grpc-web-example/src/components/ApiExample.vue>`_.

 .. _Istio Config: